mukerem/SocialNetwork/README.md

 ```sh
 python3 -m virtualenv env
 ```
-This will create a vritual environment named `env` inside `aoj-backend`
+This will create a vritual environment named `env` inside in project folder.

 Activate the virtual environment
 For linux